 - Maun General Hospital – Approximately 1 kilometre southwest of the town centre.

 - MedRescue – for evacuations in the bush.

-The most commonly used plug in Botswana is the plug type M (three round pins), and sometimes, but less often the plug type G (three square pins) is used.
+The most common plug used in Botswana is the plug type M (three round pins), and sometimes, but less often, the plug type G (three square pins).